Born in Melbourne, Australia, Charlie is an avid music fan whose music collection and taste spans a wide range of genres.

 Original Release Year: 2009

 I discovered a Resident Advisor review written around the time of release, rating the record a 3.5/5, which is the most ridiculous chin-stroking review I have ever come across.
-At the time of writing, the asking price for the 12” vinyl is $141 on Discogs, with a superb rating of 4.64/5.
+At the time of writing in 2018, the asking price for the 12” vinyl is $141 on Discogs, with a superb rating of 4.64/5.